Home » Getting Your Degree » Online Degree Programs: 5 Steps to Succeed

 Make a Schedule

-When enrolled at traditional on-campus program, students have a consistent schedule with classes meeting on certain days.
-However, that’s not always the same with online courses.
-Sometimes it’s a matter of having to perform on 2 key tests during the semester and that is it.
+When enrolled in a traditional on-campus program, students have a consistent schedule with classes meeting on certain days.
+However, that’s not always the case with online courses.
+Sometimes it’s a matter of having to perform on 2 key tests during the semester, and that is it.

-Other online courses have some sort of schedule to them.
+Other online courses have a schedule.
 Regardless, to succeed in an online degree program, you must create a schedule for yourself.
-Set aside time for when you will go online to watch/listen to lectures, when you will read each day, when you will study, and most importantly when you will take breaks.
+Set aside time for when you will go online to watch/listen to lectures, when you will read each day, when you will study, and most importantl,y when you will take breaks.

 RELATED: 5 Tips to Ensure a Solid Start to Your College Experience